 #7 Take a ride on the Giant Wheel in Wiener Prater

+This is one the best things to do in Vienna!
 Soar above the city in the Giant Wheel: the gigantic wooden wheel, which dates from 1897, is an absolute must for all visitors to the city.
 The wheel turns so slowly that a complete rotation takes 20 minutes.
-It reaches a height of 65 metres.
+It reaches a height of 65 meters.